Welcome to Year 4

 - Named water bottles should be in school daily and either taken home every night or at the end of the week.

-- PE is taught twice a week, however, to allow flexibility, it would still be useful if P.E. and Games kits could be kept in school all week.
+- PE is taught twice a week, usually a Wednesday and Friday.
+However, to allow flexibility, it would still be useful if P.E. kits could be kept in school all week.
 If your child needs to be excused from PE please send them with a note to avoid confusion.

 - Please continue to try to read with your child and/or talk to them about their reading at least three times a week.
 On top of prediction and summarising, other skills we’ll cover will include looking at structure (headings, sub-headings, captions, introductions and conclusions) as well as spotting past and present tense and formal and less formal language in non-fiction books.